Sarah Greene

-Elizabeth Sarah Greene (born 24 October 1957) is an English television presenter and actress.
+Elizabeth Sarah Greene (born 24 October 1957) is an English television presenter.
 She co-presented Blue Peter from May 1980 until June 1983, and hosted the Saturday-morning series Saturday Superstore and Going Live!.

 Early life and career

-Greene was born in St Pancras, London, the daughter of Welsh DIY expert Harry Greene and English actress Marjie Lawrence.
+Greene was born in London, the daughter of Welsh DIY expert Harry Greene and English actress Marjie Lawrence.
 She is the elder sister of presenter Laura Greene.
 Greene was educated at Gospel Oak Primary School and the Grey Coat Hospital School, London, whilst also pursuing child acting roles.
 She graduated with a degree in Drama from the University of Hull.
 She then sought acting roles in Birmingham, Manchester and London.

 Television career

 In January 1980, Greene had a role in the daytime drama Together (Southern Television/ITV).
 She first appeared on Blue Peter after appearing in the BBC adaptation of Pamela Brown's The Swish of the Curtain, following which she was asked by the programme's editor Biddy Baxter to be the replacement for the outgoing Tina Heath.
 At that time, Greene was the youngest ever presenter of Blue Peter, aged 22, and within two weeks was filming in Cornwall for the series.
 The programme won a BAFTA Award during Greene's three-year tenure.

 After leaving Blue Peter, Greene presented Saturday Superstore with Mike Read, and subsequently co-presented Going Live! with Phillip Schofield.
 It was during her time on Going Live! that Greene won the 'Best Female on TV' SOS Award for three years running and presided over the phone-in.
 She then began to appear in television commercials for Nescafé coffee.
 Later, she fronted Channel 4's daytime antiques programme Collectors' Lot.

 On 10 September 1988, Greene and her partner Mike Smith, the television and radio presenter, were seriously injured in a helicopter accident in Gloucestershire.
-The couple spent a number of weeks in hospital before Greene returned to present Going Live! whilst still in plaster.
+The couple spent a number of weeks in hospital before Greene returned to present Going Live!, whilst still in plaster.

 In addition to presenting magazine series such as the BBC's Pebble Mill and Good Morning Summer alongside Will Hanrahan, Greene acted in the Doctor Who serial Attack of the Cybermen, Casualty, Brookside and French & Saunders.
 In 1991, Greene and Smith joined Maggie Philbin and Robbie Vincent as the presenters of Hospital Watch, a live fly-on-the-wall series on BBC One which had been shown on the channel since February 1986.

 In 1992 she co-presented with Smith a hoax paranormal programme called Ghostwatch, which also featured Craig Charles and talk-show host Michael Parkinson.
+Greene presented a BBC One game show called Happy Families in 1993, alongside Andrew O'Connor.
 Greene and Smith made a foray into feature films with The Man Who Knew Too Little (1997), starring Bill Murray; they played presenters of The Theatre of Life, a fictional British television series which promised the participant a role in a crime drama.